 Q: When exactly are these transitions happening?

-A: Jon’s last day will be September 30, 2019.
+A: Jon’s last day was Friday, October 4.
 Paola will transition in May 2020.
 The seven months between the transitions will allow for robust planning and implementation of a strong transition consistent with the organization’s values.
 The great work of the organization and staff will continue during the transition period.

 Q: How long has Paola Maranan worked at the Children’s Alliance?